 - it shall include either the flow information within the "flowInfos" attribute(s) or the application identifier within the "appId" attribute;

-- it shall include one reference to the QoSData data structure within the "refQosData" attribute.
+- it shall include one reference to the QosData data structure within the "refQosData" attribute.
 In this case, a "qosDecs" attributes containing the corresponding QoS data policy decisions shall be included in the SmPolicyDecision data structure if it has not been provided;

 - it shall include one reference to the TrafficControlData data structure within the "refTcData" attribute.
 In this case, a "traffContDecs" attribute containing the corresponding Traffic Control data policy decision shall be included in the SmPolicyDecision data structure if it has not been provided;